flarum/docs/docs/extend/update-2_0.md

   ```
 * `🔴 Breaking Change`: Importing from `@flarum/core` no longer works.
 It was previously only allowed for the compat API.
 * `🔴 Breaking Change`: The `useExtensions` webpack option has been removed, use the import format explained above to import using the export registry instead.
+* `🔴 Breaking Change`: Some flarum modules are now lazy loaded, such as `LogInModal`.
+You have to make sure they have been loaded before using them, or you can trigger the loading yourself.
+See the [Code Splitting](/extend/frontend/code-splitting) documentation for more information.

 :::info